Mosaic Age - Art in Light

 Does warm mosaic light actually project color onto walls, or does it just glow at the source?

-Does the color of my walls change how the mosaic projection looks?
+How does the color of my walls affect the mosaic light projection?

-Yes.
-White and light neutral walls give you the clearest, most colorful projection because they reflect rather than absorb the light.
-Warm-toned walls amplify amber and gold while softening cool hues.
-Dark or saturated walls absorb most of the projection but allow the lamp itself to glow brilliantly as a standalone focal point.
-All three approaches are valid — they just produce different atmospheric effects.
+Dramatically.
+White walls act as a projection screen, letting every hue register cleanly.
+Warm beige amplifies amber and gold while softening cool tones.
+Dark or saturated walls absorb most projection but let the lamp glow brilliantly as a focal point.
+All three approaches are valid — they simply produce different atmospheric results.

 Continue reading